scrapy-plugins/scrapy-zyte-api/docs/usage/session.rst

 scrapy-zyte-api’s session API
 =============================

-scrapy-zyte-api’s session API offers a higher-level API on top of :ref:`client-managed sessions <zyte-api-session-id>`, to enjoy some of the advantages of client-managed sessions (e.g. expiring specific sessions) while removing some of their drawbacks (management overhead).
+scrapy-zyte-api’s session API offers an API similar to that of :ref:`server-managed sessions <zyte-api-session-contexts>`, but built on top of :ref:`client-managed sessions <zyte-api-session-id>`, to provide the best of both.

-To use scrapy-zyte-api’s session API, define :setting:`ZYTE_API_SESSION_PARAMS` or :setting:`ZYTE_API_SESSION_CHECKER`.
+scrapy-zyte-api can automatically build a pool of sessions, rotate them and manage their life cycle.
+You can use the :setting:`ZYTE_API_SESSION_PARAMS` setting to define the parameters needed to initialize a session, and the :setting:`ZYTE_API_SESSION_CHECKER` setting to define a session validity check, so that responses that fail the check have their session discarded and get a retry request with a different session.

-Often it makes sense to define both.
+Often it makes sense to define both settings.
 For example:

 .. code-block:: python
     :caption: settings.py